drprotoon/siz/DEPLOYMENT.md

 ### Common Issues and Solutions

-1. **Missing dependencies**: If you see errors about missing dependencies, the build script now automatically installs required dependencies during the build process.
+1. **Missing dependencies**: We've created a simplified package.json with only the essential dependencies for the frontend build.

-2. **Build errors with Replit plugins**: We've removed Replit-specific plugins that were causing issues with Vercel deployment.
+2. **Build errors with Replit plugins**: We've removed all Replit-specific plugins and created a clean configuration.

-3. **CSS not loading**: The build process now includes scripts to ensure CSS files are properly included in the build.
+3. **CSS not loading**: We've simplified the build process and created proper configuration files for PostCSS and Tailwind.

-4. **API routes not working**: Make sure the vercel.json file is properly configured to route API requests to the correct handler.
+4. **API routes not working**: We've updated the vercel.json file with proper routing configuration.

-5. **PostCSS or Tailwind errors**: We've added proper .cjs versions of configuration files to ensure they work in different environments.
+5. **PostCSS or Tailwind errors**: We've created simplified .mjs versions of configuration files that work with ESM.

-6. **Module format issues**: We've provided both ESM and CommonJS versions of configuration files with the correct file extensions (.js for ESM and .cjs for CommonJS).
+6. **Module format issues**: We've standardized on ESM format for all configuration files to avoid conflicts.

 7. **Vercel deployment settings**: For Vercel, use these settings:
+   - Framework: Other
-   - Build Command: `npm run vercel-build`
+   - Build Command: `npm run build`
    - Output Directory: `dist/public`
    - Install Command: `npm install`

-   - Framework Preset: Other
+8. **NPM errors**: We've created a preparation script that sets up a clean environment for Vercel deployment.

+9. **Complex build process**: We've simplified the build process to focus only on the frontend for Vercel deployment.

 ## Local Testing